thundernet8/thrift2ts/README.md

 ## Issues

-### Why webApi
+### Why import webApi

-Thrift service will exploded into functions which are for RPC call, a common API request instance is required, and accept method string, POST data as parameters.
+Thrift service will exploded into functions which are used for RPC-liked call, a common API request instance is required, and accept method string, POST data as parameters.
 We donnot concern about which request approach(AJAX, Fetch) or libraries(axios, jQuery, fetch-io) you'd like to use, but you must provide the webApi implementation file path for importing.